Omelette, sambar and fruit made a good breakfast after which

 Gandhi walking with followers, Hassan, Karnataka, 2010 |

-We visited Madurai in 2009 on our first trip to India.
-The huge Meenakshi Amman Temple dominating the city centre, may be the world’s finest Hindu temple but in 2009 its 14 richly decorated gopuram (gateway towers) were covered in scaffolding for repainting and the scaffolding was hung with banana leaves to protect the painters from the sun.
+We visited Madurai in 2009 on our first trip to India and had returned primarily to revisit the huge Meenakshi Amman Temple, maybe the world's finest Hindu Temple, that dominates the city centre.
+Inn 2009 its 14 richly decorated gopuram (gateway towers) were covered in scaffolding for repainting and the scaffolding was hung with banana leaves to protect the painters from the sun.
 We saw only the bare outlines.
 Before returning we had checked that no repainting was scheduled, but now it was already half past four and the local guide wanted to take us to the Nayak’s Palace, I began to fret that we would only see the temple in the dark.

 One of the scaffolding and banana leaf covered gopuram, Madurai 2009 |